PyThaiNLP/attacut/docs/pages/benchmark.rst

 Due to Google Colab's accessibilty and convenience, we use Google Colab for our early speed benchmarking.
 In this experiment, we vary the length of input text and measure the speed of tokenizers.
+From the figure below, we can see that our AttaCut models are significantly faster than DeepCut.

 .. figure:: ../figures/colab-speed-benchmark.png

     Tokenization Time of PyThaiNLP's newmm, DeepCut, and AttaCut on Google Colab

-From the figure above, we can see that our AttaCut models are significantly faster than DeepCut.

 Benchmarking on EC2 Instances